Bryan-Lor/Arrange/README.md

 [![Visit App](https://img.shields.io/badge/Visit_App-1E90FF?style=for-the-badge)](https://bryanlor-arrange.netlify.app/)

 ##
-Originally I wanted an application to organize my projects and further streamline productivity.
-This led to the creation of Arrange, which proved to be a great programming exercise.
-I have structured the project to use vanilla JavaScript to expand my knowledge of React and how it speeds the development process.
-The entire application is linked and deployed on Netlify.
+Originally I wanted to develop an application to organize my projects while learning HTML DOM manipulation.
+This led to the creation of Arrange, which proved to be a great learning experience.
+To expand my knowledge of React and how it dynamically updates DOM, I decided to structure the project to use only vanilla JavaScript.
+As a result, I learned that manually handling DOMs is a pain.
+I now understand why frameworks such as React are widely appreciated and utilized.
+Additionally, I have configured Arrange to be linked and deployed on Netlify.

 **Lessons Learned:**
 - Creating Single Page Applications